 CourseHunter aims to revolutionize the registration experience for undergraduate students through a web application that allows users to receive instant open seat notifications sent straight to their devices.

-Read their profile on Dingman Blog.
+Read CourseHunter's profile on Dingman Blog.

 Founders: David Potter '18, Abb Kapoor '18 and Giorgi Managadze '17

 Curu is a web and mobile app that provides inexperienced credit card holders with centralized tools and knowledge to simplify credit management.

 Founder: Saron Asfaw '18

 East Habesha is an online cultural store dedicated to providing the Washington, D.C., metropolitan area with East African clothing, spices and accessories.

 Founders: Damar Bess '18, Henry Blanco '18 and Rodrick Campbell '18

 Nonich is a contemporary menswear clothing brand that blends aesthetics from Japanese street wear, Americana clothing and Western European outerwear, while incorporating details from the designers’ personal life experiences and influences.

 Founders: Nathalyn Nunoo '18, William Kwao '18, Elania Tait '18 and Saron Bizuayehu '18

 POSH is a beauty consulting firm that provides a fun and reliable hands-free resource to clients seeking make up services for any occasion.